lindsay-terry/team-tracker/README.md

 * View All Roles: The user can view all the current role data in the database: role id, title of role, department role belongs to, and the salary amounts for each role.

 * View All Employees: The user can view all the current employee data in the database.
-The employee's id, first and last names, employee's role, and who their manager is.
+The employee's id, first and last names, employee's role, department, salary, and who their manager is.

 * Add A Department: Here the user can add a department to the database by following the prompt to input the department name.
 The department will be added to the departments table in the database.